-This Advanced Master's Degree in Clinical Nutrition in Nursing contains the most complete and up-to-date scientific program on the market.
+This Advanced Master's Degree in Clinical Nutrition contains the most complete and up-to-date scientific program on the market.
 The most important features include:

-- The development of case studies presented by experts in Clinical Nutrition in Nursing - The graphic, schematic, and practical contents with which they are created, provide scientific and practical information on the disciplines that are essential for professional practice - Practical exercises where the self-assessment process can be carried out to improve learning - Special emphasis on innovative methodologies in Clinical Nutrition in Nursing - Theoretical lessons, questions to the expert, debate forums on controversial topics, and individual reflection assignments - Content that is accessible from any fixed or portable device with an Internet connection
+- The development of case studies presented by experts in Clinical Nutrition - The graphic, schematic, and practical contents with which they are created, provide scientific and practical information on the disciplines that are essential for professional practice - Practical exercises where self-assessment can be used to improve learning. - Special emphasis on innovative methodologies in Clinical Nutrition - Theoretical lessons, questions to the expert, debate forums on controversial topics, and individual reflection assignments - Content that is accessible from any fixed or portable device with an Internet connection